Computer model locks in Lions vs. Bears picks, score prediction

-Lions vs. Bears: Where to watch NFL Week 18, betting odds, score prediction, sportsbook promos, SGP picks
+Lions vs. Bears: Where to watch NFL Week 18, betting odds, score prediction, SGP picks, sportsbook promos

 How to bet Detroit Lions vs. Chicago Bears in NFL Week 18 action

 Kickoff from Soldier Field is set for 4:25 p.m.
 ET.
-The Bears are 3.5-point favorites in the latest Lions vs. Bears odds at DraftKings, and the total is 50.5.
+The Bears are 4.5-point favorites in the latest Lions vs. Bears odds at DraftKings, and the total is 51.5.
 Before making any Bears vs. Lions picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Lions vs. Bears on Sunday